bitprj/devrel/IMC_WhyReact/blog.md

 <br />

 I will end this section on one final key point to understand about React.
 Remember when I mentioned the Virtual DOM at the start of this section?
 Well, it’s essentially a copy of the browser DOM (HTML tree) that React stores in memory.
 React does this for efficiency’s sake: React makes changes directly to the Virtual DOM, and then renders only the differences between the Virtual DOM and the browser DOM.
-With vanilla JS, the browser DOM would need to re-render itself entirely on each update, which is computationally much more expensive.
+With vanilla JavaScript, the browser DOM would need to re-render itself entirely on each update, which is computationally much more expensive.
 Don’t worry if this is slightly confusing, things will become more clear as you get more practice coding React.
 For now, just know that React makes web dev life much easier.

 <br />